keeneyetact/retroBoard/README.md

 You can start an instance of Retrospected in 5 minutes by following the [quick-start guide](https://docs.retrospected.com/docs/self-hosting/quick-start).

-This will run a demo version, which you can turn into a fully licenced version by purchasing a [Self Hosted licence](https://www.retrospected.com/subscribe?product=self-hosted).
+This will run a demo version, which you can turn into a fully licenced version by purchasing a [Self Hosted licence](https://app.retrospected.com/subscribe?product=self-hosted).

 ## Versions History

+### Version 5.0.1

+- Add Google Ad-Words tracking
+- Fix self-hosted licence checking URL

 ### Version 5.0.0